thekampany/OurTrip/README.md

 Check /ourtripapp for the site/webapp

 # Configuration
 Via admin set a title for your trip.
+Use admin password.
 Enter all dayprograms
 Enter all people joining the trip as tripper.
 You can add badges by adding urls of image files.